2019 WHITE COLLAR SEMINAR

-Join us at the 2018 White Collar Seminar for a day’s worth of education and networking.
-The event will be hosted at the newly-opened Frost Tower in downtown Fort Worth.
+Join us at the 2019 White Collar Seminar for a day’s worth of education and networking.
+The event will be hosted at the new Frost Tower in downtown Fort Worth.
 Attendees will receive:

 - Complimentary Parking in Frost Tower